zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ## Task 9:  Rollback Database – Reversed Patch 18.10 to 18.3

-Once the database is updated, we will perform a rollback to 18.3.
-Rollback operation is not supported by UI for EM 13.5 RU1 but it will be part of UI in upcoming release.
+Once the database is updated, we will perform a rollback to Oracle Database 18.3.
+In a future release capability is being planned to perform rollback of an operation using the UI.

 1. Review and execute below command from the terminal to rollback database Target ***hr.subnet.vcn.oraclevcn.com***